Creamy, chewy caramel covered in dark chocolate, sprinkled with Black Lava Salt.

 These are made with using the best ingredients, organic whole milk, organic butter and no corn syrup.
 It is more work but the great taste makes it worth the effort.

-manufactured on shared equipment with products containing milk, eggs, wheat, peanuts & tree nuts
+manufactured on shared equipment with products containing milk, eggs, wheat, sesame seeds, soy, peanuts & tree nuts

 Our caramels are best if consumed immediately as they do not include preservatives or artificial flavors.
 For optimal freshness and flavor, please enjoy your caramels within 30 days.